 \subsection{Denoising for General Noise Channels}

 It is natural to consider when the condition \cref{eq:threecond} for \Cref{thm:three} might hold if $\loss$ is not a difference distortion measure.
 To this end, we choose our distortion measure

+and choose compressors that are restricted to output symbols in $\xc$.
+Thus we assume $\yc = \xc$ for the remainder of the section, which is a more restrictive setting than allowing a larger $\yc$.
 For a given observation $\z$, the distortion is minimized when the reconstruction $\y$ is the value of $\X$ that best explains the observation, in the sense of having maximum likelihood.
 In the case of additive noise $\Z_i = \X_i + N_i$, our choice recovers the distortion $\loss(\z,\y) = -\log\thedensity_{N}(\z-\y)$ from \cite{weissman_empirical_2005}.
-Since we aim to recover $\xs$, one may guess that it is appropriate to target the distortion that would be achieved if $\Y$ is distributed as $\X$.
+Since we aim to recover $\xs$, one may guess that it is appropriate to target the distortion that would be achieved if $\Y$ were distributed as $\X$.
 Thus, we choose

 With the above choice of distortion, \Cref{thm:four} generalizes naturally as follows. \begin{theorem} Suppose the alphabets $\xc, \zc, \yc$ are finite.
 Under the distortion \eqref{eq:lossdef}, the rate-distortion function has the form given by